 - First, click "Select" and pick the .spj file you want to download.

-- Next, click "Read" to read the file (this is a separate step
+- Next, click "Read" to read the file (this is a separate

-new versions of the file).
+editing and saving new versions of the file).

 If everything is OK, the file will be read into the program and verified, a version string from the file will be displayed, and the "Download" button will be enabled.

 - Click "Download" to start the download process.
-It will take a little
+It will

 - "Starting download; erase flash"